ZeMoProject/ZeMoCode/README.md

 	- Reboot
 	- On every boot (this starts a new chain of blocks)
 	- Enable VNC
-	* Alternatively, can use .xml file on Github
 3. Write to SD card
 4. Assemble ZeMo
 5. Plug into USB port and allow to startup.